Public Inquiries: 1-800-452-4668

 LIHEAP Income Eligibility Level

-Note: Eligibility for households with incomes between 150% and 170% of the federal poverty guidelines is limited to those households with a member who is susceptible to hypothermia, such as elderly, a child under the age of two, or with a doctor's diagnosis.
+Note: Eligibility for households with a member who is susceptible to hypothermia, such as elderly, a child under the age of two, or with a doctor's diagnosis may be eligible at 60% SMI or 170% FPG, whichever is less.

 LIHEAP FY 2013 Benefit